dnsimple/dnsimple-developer/content/libraries.markdown

 If you've developed a library for the API, [please let us know](https://dnsimple.com/contact) so we can add it here.
 Also, make sure to [check out the tools](/tools) that are built on the DNSimple API.

-_Please keep in mind that some of these libraries may be incomplete or oudated._
+_Please keep in mind that some of these libraries may be incomplete or outdated._

 ## API v2 Clients